The IFB Beat 8-25 Edition

 Q: What do you enjoy most about working at IFB?

-Q: What’s a quote or word of advice you’d give to a friend?
+Q: What’s a quote or piece of advice you’d give to a friend?

-Special thanks to Denice Drake, Admin Assistant, for supporting these highlights.
+Special thanks to Morgan Dugan, Employee Relations Specialist, for supporting these highlights.
 Who knows?
-You might be next in the spotlight!
+You might be next in the spotlight.
 Stay tuned, and thanks for reading.

-IFB Programs Update: S.E.E.
-Campers Visit the Asheboro Zoo
+Programs Update: S.E.E.
+Day Campers Visit Chad’s Chai Teahouse

 Winston-Salem Facility Support Groups: